Merging sequential e-values via martingales: Sequential and independent e-values

-We illustrate the two e-processes obtained from (a) and (b) in a simple example.
-Suppose that an iid sample $(X_1,\dots,X_K)$ from $\mathrm{N}(\theta_{\rm tr},1)$ is available.
-The null hypothesis is $\theta_{\rm tr} =0$, and the alternative is $\theta_{\rm tr}>0$.
-We set $\theta_{\rm tr}=0.3$.
-We consider five different ways of constructing $E_k:= \ell (X_k;\theta_k) $ for $k\in [K]$: (i) choose $\theta_k= \theta_{\rm tr}=0.3$ (knowing the true alternative), which is growth-optimal (e.g., \cite{S21,Grunwald/etal:arXiv1906}); (ii) choose $\theta_k= \theta_0=0.1$, which is a misspecified alternative; (iii) choose $\theta_k$ following an iid uniform distribution on $[0,0.5]$; (iv) choose $\theta_k$ by a Bayesian update with a prior $\theta \sim \mathrm{N}(\theta_0,0.2^2)$; (v) choose $\theta_k$ with $\theta_1=\theta_0$ and $\theta_k$ is the maximum likelihood estimate of $\theta$ based on $X_1,\dots,X_{k-1}$.
-The resulting e-processes (in log scale) are plotted in Figure \ref{fig:1} with $K=500$.
-We note that methods (i), (ii) and (iii) are based on combining independent e-values with the product ie-merging function and (iv) and (v) are based on combining sequential e-values with the same ie-merging function.
-For sufficiently large sample size, the methods (iv) and (v) based on sequential e-values are more powerful than (ii) and (iii) based on misspecified or random alternatives, because the later methods are not able to use the data to update the configuration of e-values.
+We illustrate the two supermartingales obtained from (a) and (b) in a simple example.
+Suppose that an iid sample $(X_1,\dots,X_K)$ from $\mathrm{N}(\theta_{\textrm{tr}},1)$ is available.
+The null hypothesis is $\theta_{\textrm{tr}} = 0$, and the alternative is $\theta_{\textrm{tr}}>0$.
+We set $\theta_{\textrm{tr}}:=0.3$.
+We consider five different ways of constructing $E_k := \ell(X_k;\theta_k)$ for $k\in [K]$: (i) choose $\theta_k := \theta_{\textrm{tr}}=0.3$ (knowing the true alternative), which is growth-optimal (see, e.g., \cite{S21,Grunwald/etal:arXiv1906}); (ii) choose $\theta_k := 0.1$, which is a misspecified alternative; (iii) choose iid $\theta_k$ following the uniform distribution on $[0,0.5]$; (iv) choose $\theta_k$ by the Bayesian update with prior $\theta\sim\mathrm{N}(0.1,0.2^2)$; (v) choose $\theta_k$ with $\theta_1:=0.1$ and $\theta_k$ the maximum likelihood estimate of $\theta$ based on $X_1,\dots,X_{k-1}$.
+The resulting supermartingales (on the logarithmic scale) are plotted in Figure~\ref{fig:1} with $K=500$.
+We note that methods (i), (ii), and (iii) are based on combining independent e-values with the product merging function, and (iv) and (v) are based on combining sequential e-values with the same merging function.
+For sufficiently large sample sizes, the methods (iv) and (v) based on sequential e-values are more powerful than (ii) and (iii) based on misspecified or random alternatives, because the latter are not adaptive.

-From this example, one can see that sequential e-variables could be more powerful (at least in this simple setting) whereas independent e-variables are more restrictive, but they allow for more merging methods, as we will see later.
+From this example, we can see that sequential e-variables could be more powerful (at least in this simple setting), whereas independent e-variables are more restrictive, but they allow for more merging methods, as we will see later in Section \ref{sec:independent}.